ChubbyChuckles-Inc/RosterPlanner/README.md

 If a scrape is already running the action is disabled (or you will be notified).
 Errors appear in a dialog.

+### Automatic Ingestion of Existing Scrape Assets (Auto-Ingest Fallback)

+If you previously ran a scrape (via CLI, another machine, or an earlier session) and the HTML assets already exist under the configured `data` directory, the GUI now attempts to make those teams immediately available without requiring a manual ingestion step.

+Behavior overview:

+1. On startup (initial landing load) the application checks the database state.
+If there are no ingested teams/provenance rows yet (empty DB gate) it performs a lightweight scan of `DATA_DIR`.
+2. If at least one `ranking_table_*.html` or `team_roster_*.html` file is found, an automatic ingestion pass is triggered (filename audit → derived divisions/teams → DB insert + provenance rows).
+3. After ingestion succeeds the navigation tree is populated with the available teams.
+If ingestion fails, the failure is logged to stderr and the UI simply shows an empty state (allowing you to still run a fresh full scrape).

+Key points / limitations:

+- The auto-ingest only runs when the DB is empty (no previously ingested data).
+It will not overwrite or re-import existing records.
+- It is heuristic: presence of at least one qualifying HTML file triggers it.
+Partial or malformed sets may lead to fewer teams than expected; running a full scrape will reconcile.
+- Failures are intentionally non-blocking; they do not present a modal error dialog—look at stderr / logs for `[LandingLoadWorker] Auto-ingest failed:` messages.
+- Provenance rows are created during this process so subsequent launches skip the fallback and load directly from the DB.

+Future enhancements (tracked/planned):

+- Preference/flag to disable auto-ingest for power users who want a clean manual ingest.
+- Progress / toast notification in the GUI when auto-ingest runs.
+- Retry button in the empty state panel if assets are detected but initial ingest failed.

+Manual override: If you want to force a fresh end‑to‑end scrape even after auto-ingest, just use `Data > Run Full Scrape`; existing DB entries will be augmented/updated according to the scrape + ingestion rules.

 - **Pre-Commit Hook Failures**:

   - If `scripts/commit-push.ps1` fails due to pre-commit hooks (e.g., `black`, `flake8`, `sphinx-build`), check the error output in the terminal.